-Every Link will also be equipped with a red 911 call button for direct access to a 911 emergency operator.
+Every Link is equipped with a red 911 call button for direct access to a 911 emergency operator.

 Access City Services and Get Maps and Directions

-Through the tablet, people can access City services and get maps and directions.
+Through the tablet, people can access City and nonprofit services and get maps and directions.

-Additional apps and services will be rolled out on an ongoing basis over the next several years.
+Additional apps and services are rolled out on an ongoing basis.

 Power-up Personal Devices

 Each Link features two free USB charging ports to charge devices.

 USB ports are connected to a power source only and cannot exchange data between a personal device

 Each Link is built to withstand extreme heat and cold, rain, snow and flooding, earthquakes, vandalism

 and theft –- all while conforming to ADA standards.